 The than ministry entrusts the task of setting up the new teaching to his closest collaborator, Charles Morazé.
 He recruited a geographer, Marcel Roncayolo, and an economy historian, Guy Palmade, to lead the work.
-The first coordinates the writing of the programs while the second is appointed dean of the general inspection of the discipline - an eminently strategic function he occupies until its sudden death in 1992.
-Around them a commission, composed of researchers and “economic or political actors" representing the different academic disciplines covered by the SES is also gathered, with a certain concern for pluralism (but not for gender equality, or social diversity since no Trade-union representatives were included), where figures as different as the sociologist then close to the workers’ movement Alain Touraine, the liberal economist Jean-Claude Casanova and the leader of the "second left" and future French Prime Minister, Michel Rocard can be found.
-However, they quickly agree on the primary objective beyond their differences: "to give a teaching of the modern world, of the world in which they found themselves - and not only of our industrialized world - to the young people who passed the bac [calauréat]; [...] to put them back in their time and not only in past historical epochs ", which was summed up by a slogan then in use in the group: "We must make them capable of reading Le Monde" (Marcel Roncayolo, interviewed on, January 22, 2013).
+The first coordinates the writing of the programs while the second is appointed dean of the general inspection of the discipline.
+Around them a commission, composed of researchers and “economic or political actors" representing the different academic disciplines covered by the SES is also gathered, with a certain concern for pluralism (but not for gender equality, or social diversity), as figures as different as the sociologist then close to the workers’ movement Alain Touraine the liberal economist Jean-Claude Casanova and the leader of the "second left" and future French Prime Minister, Michel Rocard can be found.
+However, they quickly agree on the primary objective beyond their differences: "to give a teaching of the modern world, of the world in which they found themselves - and not only of our industrialized world - to the young people who passed the bac [calauréat]; [...] to put them back in their time and not only in past historical epochs ", which was summed up by a slogan then in use in the group: "We must make them capable of reading Le Monde" (Marcel Roncayolo, interviewed on January 22, 2013).
 The SES thus represented quite the "opposite of a professional education", which was turned towards the acquisition of techniques and a profession for a short-term insertion in the "market" of work.
 The SES is then primarily addressed to a relatively small minority of students dedicated to long studies and therefore requiring above all a certain number of intellectual reflexes associated with a solid general culture.

-Using academic disciplines but overpassing their borders
+Mobilizing academic disciplines: between multi- and transdisciplinarity